 TRARA TRARALGON NORTH EAST

 No. RESERVE / ADDRESS CLASS NOTES

-Explorers Park Local
+42 Local

-42 This large exposed site services the whole north western corner of this precinct on its own.
+42 Explorers Park explorers Park Local This large exposed site services the whole north western corner of this precinct on its own.
 The play space is located within an enormous area of flat open grass with a few groups of shrub plantings.
 There is no shade or amenity.
 There is no footpath at the front of the park.
 There is a path circuit that accommodates bike riding, though this tends to flood in wet periods.
-The play equipment includes a ground level cubby that could provide wheelchair accessible play but it does not appear to have a path connecting it to any access path.
+The play equipment includes a ground level cubby that could provide wheelchair

+accessible play but it does not appear to have a path connecting it to any access path.

-44 Bond Park Firmin Street TRARALGON Local This park is located poorly, facing only the backs of houses but there is a path system connecting more than one street.
+44 Bond Park Firmin Street TRARALGON Local

+This park is located poorly, facing only the backs of houses but there is a path system connecting more than one street.
 There is an attractive framework of trees.
 The play space is sub-standard for the number of residents who depend upon it, and identical to too many others in Traralgon.

-TRARA TRARALGON NORTH EAST
+TRARA LIGON NORTH EAST

 No. RESERVE / ADDRESS CLASS NOTES

 43 The Strand Reserve Local

 TRARALGON

-This reserve is in a relatively new subdivision in the north-east area of Traralgon.
+This reserve is in a relatively new subdivis

-This is an unusually large and complex collection of play equipment which has some appealing qualities.
-Less appealing is the way it has been placed on the site and the way it has been fenced.
+This is an unusually large and complex co some appealing qualities.
+Less appealing and the way it has been fenced.

-The equipment area appears to have been designed to be accessible to children with disabilities but there is no path system linking the play elements.
+The equipment area appears to have bee with disabilities but there is no path syste

-TRARALGON NORTH EAST No. RESERVE / ADDRESS CLASS NOTES 45 Medew Reserve Strathcole Drive TRARALGON This large triangular park on its own has to serve the south eastern corner of this residential precinct that includes some relatively high density housing.
+TRARA TRARALGON NORTH EAST No. RESERVE / ADDRESS CLASS NOTES 45 Medew Reserve Strathcole Drive TRARALGON This large triangular park on its own has to serve the south eastern corner of this residential precinct that includes some relatively high density housing.
 The reserve would have been well located to do so, except that it is entirely land locked, and does not face any streets nor address the fronts of any but two houses on Pepperdine Ct.
 The landscape does have a few mature trees but is otherwise uninteresting.
 The play space is too similar to the others locally.
 Christian Rise TRARALGON This reserve has a landscape design proposal for a half basketball court, a set of football goal posts, and a path linking to the rail trail network.
 Proposed Playground 'The Rise' TRARALGON Plans for a new playground here have not yet been approved.
 As this site should provide for new suburban residential development north of Marshalls Road, the park development needs to provide an interesting landscape, amenity, accessibility, social interaction and play value for a range of ages.